 The Lukey Fund

-Established in 2016 by Veronique de La Bruyere, The Lukey Kaempfer Children’s Fund supports the current and future programs of Comfort Food Community that provide services for children from birth to 18 years of age — the YES!
-Backpack Program, food for the Greenwich Youth Center, the Interfaith Food For Kids Summer Lunch Program, and the many children at pantry services.
-It also supports the future plans of youth nutrition programs, cooking classes for kids, and student activities in the community garden.
+Established in 2016 by Veronique de La Bruyere, The Lukey Kaempfer Children’s Fund supports the current and future programs of Comfort Food Community that provide services for children from birth to 18 years of age — including year-round meals for students on weekends and school breaks, cooking classes for kids, annual youth scholarship awards, and, of course, our food pantries which feed many local children.
 The Lukey Fund helps Comfort Food Community to make all of this possible.

 Lukey Kaempfer was a charismatic, outgoing, 24 year-old who was born in Washington, D.C. and passed away unexpectedly in 2016.
 A “backpack” is a good symbol for Lukey because in his short life he traveled to every continent except Antarctica.
 He had a taste for adventure, and spent a gap year after high school traveling the world.
 In Peru, he worked refurbishing village schools, teaching English, and helping build a village water project.
 In Thailand, he taught at an orphanage and worked the rice fields in Mae Saraing.